zhergd/translation/README.md

 Here's what it offers:

 - Supported File Types: Accepts .docx, .pptx, and .xlsx files.
 - Language Options: You can translate between English, Chinese, and Japanese.
-(More Language Updating...)

 ## Get Started
 ### CUDA